TarunGuptaJ/TwitterNewsBot/README.md

 # TwitterNewsBot
-Building a twitter bot for creating reminders on tweets.
+Building a twitter bot for displaying news snippets on mention.